ron0496/Data-analysis-and-Data-viz-Projects/README.md

 ### Dashboard overview:
 The dashboard shows:
-* The User can select the title from the dropdown list to get the Type, Gengre, Duration, Release Year, Cast and Description about it.
+* The User can select the Title from the dropdown list to get the Type, Gengre, Duration, Release Year, Cast and Description about it.
 * The Dashboard will provide interactive interface of list according to user choice of Country, Show Type and Genre.
 * The Dashboard will show total number of movies and Tv shows released each year.